 By Gender, Ethnicity and International Status

-Over half of all new transfers are male (55 percent) in 2016, compared with 52 percent in 2012.
-Forty-four percent of new transfers are students of color, compared with 38 percent of new freshmen.
+Over half of all new transfers are male (53 percent) in 2017, compared with 51 percent in 2013.
+Forty-eight percent of new transfers are students of color, compared with 43 percent of new freshmen.
 DePaul transfers include:

 DePaul remains a top destination for transfer students in Illinois.
-Illinois community colleges are the leading source of new transfer students, accounting for 60 percent of all transfers in fall 2016.
-A smaller percentage come from Illinois' private institutions (6 percent) and public universities (6 percent).
-In addition, 26 percent transferred from out-of-state institutions and 2 percent are from other types of institutions.
+Illinois community colleges are the leading source of new transfer students, accounting for 62 percent of all transfers in fall 2018.
+A smaller percentage come from Illinois' private institutions (7 percent) and public universities (4 percent).
+In addition, 25 percent transferred from out-of-state institutions.

-Sixty-nine percent of transfers are under 24, 17 percent are 24-29 years of age and 14 percent are 30 or older.
-SNL enrolls 40 percent of all new transfer adults (24 and older) and 63 percent of those who are 30 years of age or older.
+Seventy-three percent of transfers are under 24, 17 percent are 24-29 years of age and 10 percent are 30 or older.